derkyjadex/M8WebDisplay/README.md

 It runs entirely in the browser and only needs to be hosted on a server to satisfy browser security policies.
 No network communication is involved.

+Try it out at https://derkyjadex.github.io/m8/. **Use at your own risk.**

 This project is very much at a proof of concept stage.
 I've implemented the display (without the waveform), keyboard input and audio routing from the M8's output to the default audio device.
 It needs a bunch of work to make it more robust and probably fix numerous bugs.

 ## Supported Platforms